Public diplomacy and strategic communications are not the same – and it matters

 Both require skilled strategists and communicators.
 Both need clarity of purpose.
 And both are too important to be muddled together.

 Development communication is not one-size-fits-all.
 When we confuse public diplomacy with strategic communications, we dilute the value of both.
-But when we understand and invest in each discipline appropriately, we strengthen program outcomes and program and donor reputations alike.
+But when we understand and invest in each discipline appropriately, we strengthen program outcomes and both program and donor reputations alike.